PghTechFest/pghtechfest.github.com/index.md

 could gather together and learn from each other.
 Everyone agreed that it was a good idea and Pittsburgh TechFest was born.

-We will soon be opening a call for speakers.
+We are currently accepting submissions for presentations.
 Anything related to software development is fair game.
 Java, Ruby, PHP, Perl, Python, SQL (any dialect), NoSQL, C#, VB, doesn't matter.
 "Soft" skills like project management, agile, career management, presentation skills, winning friends and influencing people - all good topics.
+Click on the "Speakers" tab above to submit your talk.

+We are also accepting sponsors.
+Click on the "Sponsors" link above for more information.

 #### Recent News